andreasabel/fix-whitespace-action/README.md

 Input `version` refers to the [version of the `fix-whitespace` program](https://github.com/agda/fix-whitespace/releases).

 With input `configfile` one can specify the configuration file (defaults to `fix-whitespace.yaml`).

+Exact position of violations can be displayed with `verbose: true`.